AreebaBushra/n8n-Automation-Projects/Autonomous Global Market Intelligence System/README.md

   Uses OpenAI models to analyze global financial sentiment, emerging trends, and risk signals.

 * **Market Insights Dashboard**
-  Detects and structures data into actionable intelligence:
+  Detects and structures data into actionable insights.
-  * Sentiment Overview
-  * Emerging Trends
-  * Crisis Signals
-  * Investment Opportunities
-  * Geopolitical Risks

 * **Automated Delivery**
-  Sends formatted intelligence reports automatically to:
+  Sends formatted intelligence reports automatically to Email, Slack, and Google Sheets.
-  * Email (HTML Report)
-  * Slack (Markdown Summary)
-  * Google Sheets (Structured Logs)

 * **Scalable & Extensible**
   Fully modular — new APIs, dashboards, or alerts can be integrated with minimal setup.